BERT4beam: Large AI Model Enabled Generalized Beamforming Optimization

 \section{UBERT-Based Multi-Task Beamforming Optimization}

-To enhance the model's generalization and adaptability across diverse beamforming optimization tasks, this section presents a unified BERT-based approach for multi-task beamforming design, termed UBERT.
-The proposed approach incorporates four key components, i.e., element-wise tokenization, UBERT mode, and pre-training and fine-tuning strategies (under the multi-task setting).
+To enhance the model's cross-task generalization and adaptive capabilities, this section presents a unified BERT-based approach for multi-task beamforming design, termed UBERT.
+Specifically, the proposed approach incorporates three key components, i.e., element-wise tokenization, UBERT mode, and pre-training and fine-tuning strategies (under the multi-task setting).

-\subsection{Element-wise Tokenization}
+\subsection{Element-Wise Tokenization}

 UBERT adopts a finer-grained tokenization strategy, i.e., element-wise tokenization.
 Specifically, we partition $\mathbf{h}_i$ into \( N_{\rm T} \) tokens.
 Thus, we obtain \( K \times N_{\rm T} \) tokens for the considered system with \( K \) users.
 For convenience, the sequence tokens are organized into an antenna token matrix denoted by \( \mathbf{T}_{\text{a}} \in \mathbb{R}^{K \times N_{\rm T} \times 2} \), where each \( \mathbf{T}_{\text{a}}[i,j] \) consists of the concatenation of the real and imaginary parts, and is given by